dashed-slug/wallets/readme.txt

 == Changelog ==

+= 3.5.0 =
+- Add: Support for keeping an "Audit Log" of transactions using the plugin "Simple History", if the plugin is installed.
+- Add: Deposit address can be copied to clipboard in one click in the `[wallets_deposit]` shortcode UI.
+- Add: Debug info in dashboard widget now lists versions of all installed extensions.
+- Add: When clicking on "Renew deposit addresses" there is now a confirmation prompt.
+- Change: Removed the unused `amount_str` and `fee_str` fields from the `get_coins_info` JSON API call to save bandwidth.
+- Fix: Bug when renewing deposit addresses where action GET argument would remain in admin URL.
+Now argument is removed with redirect.
+- Fix: Backend no longer inserts a request for withdrawal with no address specified.
+- Fix: No longer uses USDT_BTC for USD_BTC exchange rate for Bittrex.
+- Improve: "Cron job might be disabled" warning only shows after 4 hours of no cron.
+This avoids most false positives in dev environments.
+- Fix: Added `rel="noopener noreferrer"` to all external redirect links with `target="_blank"`.
+- Change: Added Google analytics tracking codes to all links to dashed-slug.net for BI.
+- Improve: Added `required="required"` to admin input fields that are required to have a value.
+- Improve: Added `required="required"` to frontend input fields that are required to have a value.
+- Improve: Notifications code refactored and improved.
+- Improve: Applied many code styling suggestions using CodeSniffer and the WordPress ruleset.
+- Improve: Information in readme.txt is more up-to-date.

 = 3.4.2 =
 Fix: Race condition hazard that could compromise the security of this plugin now fixed.
 This is an IMPORTANT SECURITY UPDATE.